shuiying1037/Nereus/README.md

 If you want to know more detailed information, please refer to this paper:

-Zhiguo Jiang, Hanhua Chen, Hai Jin.
-Auxo: A Scalable and Efficient Graph Stream Summarization Structure.
-In Proceedings of the 49th International Conference on Very Large Data Bases (VLDB 2023), Vancouver, Canada, August 28 to September 1, 2023.
+Shuiying Yu, Hanhua Chen, Hai Jin.
+Nereus: A Distributed Stream Band Join System with Adaptive Range Partitioning.
+IEEE Transactions on Consumer Electronics 2023.

 ## Authors and Copyright